 Scholarly Commons Citation

 Tague, Peter W., "The Attempt to Improve Criminal Defense Representation" (1977).
 Georgetown Law Faculty Publications and Other Works.
-Paper 707.
+707.